Selena Gomez, The Weeknd Reach New Instagram Milestone With PDA Pic Taken At 2017 Coachella

 Gomez is being dubbed as the “Instagram Queen” for some time now.
 And it’s just as well, considering she’s the most followed person on the photo sharing site, having 118 million followers as of this writing.
 Just in the past few months, Selena has garnered another 15 million followers, a spike that was probably caused by her relationship with The Weeknd.

 And once again, Selena Gomez has showed her incredible social media presence by posting a sweet selfie photo with The Weeknd (real name Abel Tesfaye) taken at Coachella during the weekend.
-The Instagram photo has been liked 7 million times, even though it’s only been up for five days.
-One Selena Gomez fan even said that the romantic photo got 1 million likes under an hour.
+The Instagram photo has been liked seven million times, even though it’s only been up for five days.
+One Selena Gomez fan even said that the romantic photo got one million likes under an hour.

 In the photo, The Weeknd wraps his right arm around Selena, while the “It Ain’t Me” hit maker beams at the camera while peering over her sunglasses.